hrtechifyed/COPY-of-GROWWITHHR/ROADMAP.md

 # Release strategy

-The repository remains at `0.15.1-beta` during integration and validation.
+The repository remains at `0.15.1-beta` after M2 validation.

 The target `0.16.0-beta` version must be applied as one coordinated release cut across every version-bearing file governed by the version-sync contract.

 A release cut requires:

-- completed milestone acceptance gates;
+- an explicit release decision;
 - passing GrowWithHR CI;
 - passing Executive Assessment Tests;
 - updated release documentation;